• Menu

 Wait

-Verbal cue for the dog to pause their motion until they receive release or next cue.
+This is a verbal cue for the dog to pause their motion until they are released or receive the next cue.

-Release cue from a duration position.
-The dog should move out of the position with focus on handler.
+This is a release cue from a duration position.
+The dog should move up and out of the position with their focus on the handler.

-The dog jumps onto a surface (such as a grooming table or into a car) with all four feet.
+Up: The dog learns to jump onto a surface (such as a grooming table or into a car) with all four feet.

-The dog puts all four feet onto the ground (cue to remind dog not to jump up or to release from a table).
+Off: The dog puts all four feet onto the ground (cue to remind the dog not to jump up or to release from a table).

 Kennel